ElironLubaton/ImageColoring/README.md

 # ImageColoring
-Coloring black and white images by deep learning model.
+Coloring black and white images using deep learning.